BryanDomino/LLM-Workshop/README.md

 # Summary
-In this workshop you have taken a Domino AI Hub Project Template and tailored it to be a Q+A bot for the Nissan Ariya user manuals.
+In this workshop you have taken a Domino AI Hub Project Template and tailored it to be a QA bot for the EU AI act.
 You have used Domino to:
 * Leverage GPUs
 * Connect to your S3 data
 * Vectorise it and store it in Qdrant